heloise-de-castelnau/heloise-de-castelnau/README.md

 ##  🙋 About Me

-- 👩‍💻 I’m currently working on the organization and optimization of a start-up database on intercontinental health mutual.
+- 👩‍💻 I’m currently working on the organization and optimization of an intercontinental health mutual start-up database .

 - 👩‍💼💼 This semester I am learning  **Machine Learning, Python for Data Analysis, DIA Bootstrap, Advanced Database managment and Design attern & Software development**, so watch out for the next projects publications !